FlauschBert/scored/README.md

 So what is this all about?
 Did you ever want to safely manage high-score of a game for all users?
 On the one hand saving the score and on the other hand showing the high-score to everyone.
 So this is it.

 # Overview
 This project consists of the server **scored**, a daemon or service.
 High-score can be saved via data stream.
-Retrieved via data stream or html.
+Retrieved via data stream or HTML.
 User authentication via login, password and token is supported.
 Games can be managed via **command line tool**.
 It connects locally to the server.
 In the game client high-score can be managed with a library or crate named **libscored**.